rexrainbow/phaser3-rex-notes/docs/docs/ui-fixwidthbuttons.md

     - `undefined` : No extra behavior, default value.
     - `'checkboxes'` : Set these buttons to checkboxes.
     - `'radio'` : Set these buttons to radio.
-- `setValueCallback` : Callback to set value of a button.
+- `setValueCallback` or `setButtonStateCallback` : Callback to set value of a button.
     - `undefined` : No callback, default value.
     - A function object.
         ```javascript